ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_1/build-system/porting.md

-# Build tools
+# Porting

+## Postbuild scripts

 Mbed OS includes tools for building itself in the `tools` directory.
 These build tools include target-specific postbuild scripts.
 When adding a target, you may need to add a postbuild script.
 Use a postbuild script to modify a linked application binary in ways that the linker cannot, such as inserting a checksum at a specific offset.
 Postbuild scripts are rarely exportable, and you should use them only when you have exhausted all other options.

-## Postbuild scripts

 The tools include postbuild scripts for tasks that modify an application binary after it is linked.
 These tasks are written in Python as static methods of a class within the `tools.targets` module.
 The tasks are specified as `Class.method` in `targets.json`.